ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 ### Step 1: Set Config Key

 Let's jump to `helloworld/module.go` file first.
 This file contains the module definition for our precompile.
-We can see the `ConfigKey` is set to some default value of `helloWorldConfig`.
+You can see the `ConfigKey` is set to some default value of `helloWorldConfig`.
 This key should be unique to the precompile.
 This config key determines which JSON key to use when reading the precompile's config from the JSON upgrade/genesis file.
 In this case, the config key is `helloWorldConfig` and JSON config